-The fair value of foreign currency derivatives assets and liabilities open at December 31, 2011 was not significant.
+The fair value of foreign currency derivatives assets and liabilities open as of December 31, 2012 was not significant.

-The impact from foreign currency derivatives during the year ended December 31, 2011 on the consolidated income statement was not significant.
-The net position of outstanding foreign currency swap contracts as of December 31, 2011 also was not significant.
+The impact from foreign currency derivatives during the year ended December 31, 2012 on the consolidated statements of comprehensive income was not significant.
+The net position of outstanding foreign currency swap contracts as of December 31, 2012 also was not significant.